All Episodes

 Super Bowl stress can kill you.

-And this is this is the template.
+And this is the template.

-Every day it's a crisis of something that's gonna kill you or make you sick, and you don't have any control over it.
+Every day, it's a crisis of something that's going to kill you or make you sick.

-I I kid you not.
+I kid you not.

 Super Bowl stress can kill you.

-Uh, this uh Tuyasisopo guy believes from the New York Post, not TMZ, this is the New York Post.
+The mastermind of the Mantai Teo girlfriend hoax, this Tuiasasopo guy believes it's from the New York Post, not TMZ, this New York Post.

-The mastermind of the man taiteo girlfriend hoax believes that he needs to recover from homosexuality.
+The mastermind of the Mantai Teo girlfriend hoax believes that he needs to recover from homosexuality.

-Yes, Tuyasisopo fell in love with Man Taiteo, but he was embarrassed to go tell Man Tide that he, a guy had fallen in love with him, so created the fake girlfriend.
+Yes, Tuiasasopo fell in love with Mantaita, but he was embarrassed to go tell Mantai that he, a guy, had fallen in love with him, so created the fake girlfriend and then got involved in this vicarious relationship, all that was real for him.

-And Tuyasopo, who was crying, said, Yeah, yeah, I mean, it's very shameful, very painful to even talk about Dr. Phil, but I grew feelings, I grew emotions that I couldn't control anymore.
+And Tuiyasopo, who was crying, said, Yeah, yeah, I mean, it's very shameful, very painful to even talk about Dr. Phil, but I grew feelings.

 You've heard of recovering drug addicts.

-Well, it takes a lot of courage to stand and say that to recover from hoax homosexuality and that type of thing, but I think that's what I need, Dr. Phil.
+Well, it takes a lot of courage to stand and say that to recover from homosexuality and that type of thing, but I think that's what I need, Dr. Phil.

 He said in an hour-long interview, which will continue on TV today.

-This is how you get your life right, by the way, go on television, you know, go on Oprah, Dr. Phil, TMZ, or what have you.
+Go on television, you go on Oprah, Dr. Phil, TMZ, or what have you.

-So this guy, folks, he's toast now.
+So, this guy, folks, he's toast now.

-So that's the living right.
+So, that's the yes, that's what he said, living right.

 So there you have it.

-That's the latest on actually it's not the latest of Super Bowl.
+Actually, it's not the latest of Super Bowl.

-Beyonce showed up yesterday, uh, ladies and over.
+Beyonce showed up yesterday, ladies.

 Beyonce showed up at the Super Bowl yesterday, and she went out there and actually sang the national anthem at the press conference to prove that she can do it.